awsdocs/aws-lambda-developer-guide/doc_source/API_CreateFunction.md

 # CreateFunction<a name="API_CreateFunction"></a>

 Creates a new Lambda function\.
-The function metadata is created from the request parameters, and the code for the function is provided by a \.zip file in the request body\.
-If the function name already exists, the operation will fail\.
-Note that the function name is case\-sensitive\.
+The function configuration is created from the request parameters, and the code for the function is provided by a \.zip file\.
+The function name is case\-sensitive\.

- If you are using versioning, you can also publish a version of the Lambda function you are creating using the `Publish` parameter\.
-For more information about versioning, see [AWS Lambda Function Versioning and Aliases](https://docs.aws.amazon.com/lambda/latest/dg/versioning-aliases.html)\.

 This operation requires permission for the `lambda:CreateFunction` action\.